LuminFire/SavvyMapper/README.md

+⚠️ This plugin is not maintained ⚠️

 Documentation
 =============

-Visit http://SavvyMapper.com for more info, a mailing list and packaged download.
+Visit [no longer online] for more info, a mailing list and packaged download.

 What is SavvyMapper?
 --------------------